-International Business Machines Corporation (IBM) aligns its organizational culture with business goals for leadership in the information technology industry.
-The organizational culture or corporate culture defines the philosophies, principles and values that influence the behaviors of employees.
-The cultural characteristics also influence human resource support for the firm’s efforts to respond to opportunities and threats in the external business environment.
-In the case of IBM, for example, the corporate culture affects employees, and extends to other parties, such as business partners.
-As a major technology firm in the global market, the company needs to maximize the benefits of its organizational culture, such as in terms of using the influence of cultural attributes to motivate workers, called IBMers, in contributing to further business growth despite challenges and issues, such as competitive rivalry, which is determinable in the Porter’s Five Forces Analysis of IBM.
-This condition sheds light about the role of the corporate culture as a key factor in the long-term success of the company.
+IBM (International Business Machines Corporation) aligns its organizational culture with business goals for leadership in the information technology industry.
+Organizational culture or corporate culture defines the philosophies, principles, and values that influence employee behaviors.
+Cultural characteristics influence human resource support for IBM’s strategic responses to opportunities and threats in the business environment.
+The company maximizes the benefits of its organizational culture, such as in using cultural influence to motivate workers, called IBMers, for business growth.
+This company culture’s emphasis is on growth despite the strong competition determined in the Five Forces analysis of IBM.
+The company competes with providers of cloud computing, artificial intelligence, software, and hardware, such as Oracle, Hewlett Packard Enterprise, Microsoft, Google (Alphabet), Amazon, and Intel.
+This condition sheds light about the role of corporate culture in the long-term success of the IT company.

 - Radical thinking